DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 <a name="3"></b>
 #### Potential ideas/deliverables
-Based on the above info we can:
+Based on the above data we can:

-+ map the fire using geospatial info (long and lat),
++ map the fire using geospatial info (longitude and latitude)
 + see how long each fire took place which could provide some insight into each state's capability to deal with fires, of course, some other parameters such as size of the fire should be taken into account
 + calculate fire size/frequency in US in total or per state
 + investigate fire occurrence per season/month